History of the Puerta del Sol: Madrid under Charles III

 On July 13, 1760, the Puerta del Sol was decorated with balcony shelves, and the Mariblanca fountain was surrounded by a rotunda of eight columns topped with nymphs forming a laurel wreaths.
-These preparations were made on the occasion of the entry of Charles III (1759-1788) into the city, coming from Naples.
+These preparations were made on the occasion of the entry of Charles III (1759–1788) into the city, coming from Naples.
 The king arrived in Madrid accompanied by new architects from Italy and France.

 In the eighteenth century, the space of the Puerta del Sol was composed of two very distinct areas.
 This space contrasts with the current situation, since both areas were united after the great renovation undertaken in the mid-nineteenth century.
 On one side, on the western side, was the area of the Lonjas, or stands of San Felipe el Real, facing the Calle Mayor.
 On the opposite side, the eastern area was dominated by the Lonja del Buen Suceso, which faced the Calle de Alcalá and the Carrera de San Jerónimo.
 Both areas were cut off by the confluence of Calle Carretas to the south, and the northern trio formed by Calle del Carmen, Calle Montera and Calle Preciados.
-Before the renovation, it looked like two small squares instead of one.
+Before the renovation, it looked like two small town squares instead of one.

 Prior to the appearance of newspapers, people went to these two areas to share news, spread news, meet new people, sell merchandise, etc. Puerta del Sol was also known at this time for its large number of bookstores.
 Some of the usual meeting points in the Madrid under Charles III were the Real Casa de Postas (the Estafeta or, as it was popularly called, the Corralón) located behind the Casa de Correos, the "slabs of the Palace" in the courtyard of the old Alcazar, the "news archive", and the mentidero of the "Representantes" on Calle León.

 The city council, under the auspices of Charles III, established a system of street location that corresponds to the Planimetría General de Madrid (General Planimetry of Madrid).
-On September 25, 1765, the king, due to the constant complaint of the people of Madrid for having to be in charge of the maintenance of the gas lighting system of the streets, created a service of serenos (initially called "faroleros") in order to settle this controversial issue.
+On September 25, 1765, the king, due to the constant complaint of the people of Madrid for having to be in charge of the maintenance of the gas lighting system of the streets, created a service of serenos (initially called "faroleros") to settle this controversial issue.
 Over time the serenos were dedicated to other surveillance tasks, and the idea soon spread to other Spanish provinces, as well as to the New World.
 The serenos were guarding the Puerta del Sol at night until the middle of the twentieth century.
 Nearby, the construction of the Real Academia de Bellas Artes de San Fernando in 1752, and the Real Casa de la Aduana in 1769 by the Italian architect Francesco Sabatini, both on Calle de Alcalá, are of relevance.